stephengold/Heart/README.md

 The oldest parts of the Heart Library were originally included in [SkyControl].

-From May 2017 to February 2020, Heart was a sub-project of [the Jme3-utilities Project][utilities].
+From May 2017 to February 2020, Heart was a subproject of [the Jme3-utilities Project][utilities].

 Since February 2020, Heart has been a separate project, hosted at